ironhack-labs/lab-financial-data-graphing/readme.md

 ## Iteration #3: Dates Filter

-As you can see, by default, the API response gives us the last month's Price Index.
+As you can see, by default, the API response gives us the last month"s Price Index.
 In this iteration, we are going to add two date `input` to be able to filter these dates.

 Check out the [CoinDesk API documentation](https://web.archive.org/web/20191106152143/https://www.coindesk.com/api) (Historical BPI data) to figure out how we can filter the data and get the values between two dates.